citp/privacy-policy-historical/a/an/any/anyvan.com.md

-> *The following text is extracted and transformed from the anyvan.com privacy policy that was archived on 2009-12-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091210203217id_/http%3A//www.anyvan.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the anyvan.com privacy policy that was archived on 2010-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100624133714id_/http%3A//www.anyvan.com/privacy-policy) for the most accurate reproduction.*

-# ANYVAN | Privacy Policy
+#

 ### Overview